top of page

 Our experience is that many people quickly turn to the sentencing guidelines, or start searching online for articles about the sentencing of others.
 If you have already done this, it’s likely you became more anxious due to the way the guidelines are written and the content of those media articles.
 We suggest you stop searching for this information and speak to a professional about the possible consequences instead.

-• Ask your investigating officer for the number of your local Liaison and Diversion team (or Google “Liaison and Diversion service” in your area)
+• Ask your investigating officer for the number of your local NHS-led Liaison and Diversion team (or Google “Liaison and Diversion service” in your area)

 • Talk to lawyers who specialise in indecent image or sexual communication offences.
 They may provide a free consultation and give some factual information.
 If you did have a legal aid lawyer at your interview, then ask for their advice on how to access support.